clvv/Curator.js/README.md

 Messing with the Code
 ---------------------
+The structure of the Curator project consists of three main parts: core, system, and modules.
+Core is the small set of code that implements watch and watchGroup.
+System is the part where Curator interacts with system level API like doing procfs lookups.
+Modules are parts that extend and define the behaviors of watch and watchGroup instances.
+You can easily extend Curator by writing custom modules.

 Curator is written in coffee-script.
 All source code is located under `src` directory.
 After you make some change in `src`, you can rebuild all javascript files with `cake build`.
 Make sure you run `vows` to test out your change.